Celebrities and Rheumatoid Arthritis, Part 2

 3. I know who our celebrities are

 We’ll talk more about that next time.
-Who do you think I mean?
-Celebrities and Rheumatoid Arthritis, Part 3: Being our own celebrities
+Who do you think it is?
+Celebrities and Rheumatoid Arthritis, Part 3: Being our own celebrities.

 This is great: “If AS weren’t so bad” you’d try to become famous to raise awareness…